 Other Filing Options

-efile offers state tax return preparation and filing starting at $19.95 in 2018, but you can prepare as many returns as necessary.
-Due to recent tax law changes, you can only efile a return through this site if you also efile a federal return, but you're free to print out your completed return or returns and mail them in.
+For example, eFile.com offers state tax return preparation and filing starting at $28 in 2021.
+Due to recent tax law changes, you can only e-file a return through this site if you also e-file a federal return, but you're free to print out your completed return or returns and mail them in.
 California is the only exception to the rule.

 More and more states are jumping on the technology bandwagon daily.
 It's cheaper for them, cutting administrative costs, and it's easier for you.
-This information shares just some of what is available for tax returns.
-Check directly with your state's Department of Revenue website for additional information—you might be pleasantly surprised.
+Check directly with your state's Department of Revenue website for additional information.